Selfish love is akin to toxic love in that it can damage the violated partner. It can also destroy your relationship.

 If you’re involved in a selfish love relationship there are only two ways to deal with it.
 Fix it or end it.
 Living with it would only lead to frustration and heartache.

 Since selfishness is an immature behavior with powerful rewards, you’ll need to take a strong stand to change it.
 Here’s what you might do.
 Call them out on the selfish “behavior” when it happens.
 Describe why the behavior is unacceptable to you without calling them selfish – if you can.
 Ask them if they will stop it.
-If their selfish behavior continues, tell that it’s a deal breaker if it doesn’t end.
+If their selfish behavior continues, tell them that it’s a deal breaker if it doesn’t end.
 And mean it.

 If you observe serious selfish behavior like running up huge balances on credit cards buying unneeded luxury items for themselves, you might cut your losses and end the relationship.
 This would be especially true if both your names are on the credit cards and the behavior continued more than once after you talked about it.

-If they were opening credit cards and running them up secretively, it would probably best to move on.
+If they were opening credit cards and running them up secretively, it would probably be best to move on.
 But before you do, be sure to secretively close or take your name off the credit card accounts.

 I believe selfishness causes more problems than anything else in relationships.
 Safeguard yourself from selfishness.
 The rewards of being unselfish greatly outweigh the rewards of being selfish.